-Our academic advisors are the best resource for new students when it comes to creating a plan to reach your academic and career goals.
+Our academic advisers are the best resource for new students when it comes to creating a plan to reach your academic and career goals.

 Academic advisers help students transitioning into the College of Engineering and Polymer Science explore their interests, abilities and goals and relate them to academic plans.
 Your adviser will discuss your academic performance and implications for academic program and career pathways.